DasneemBanu/INDUSTRIAL-TALK-2-REPORT-/README.md

 Furthermore, I trust that by engaging in activities that related to career-building will surely contributeto my future job in this industry.
 This is because participation in career related activities and competitions canexpand my experience and also improving my social skills.

-TAKE A LOOK AT THE INFORMATIVE POSTER TO KNOW MORE ABOUT THE TECHTALK!!
+TAKE A LOOK AT THE INFORMATIVE REPORT TO KNOW MORE ABOUT THE TECHTALK!!

 Thank you!